BenLangmead/bowtie2/MANUAL.markdown

 The reporting mode governs how many alignments Bowtie 2 looks for, and how to report them.
 Bowtie 2 has three distinct reporting modes.
-The default reporting mode, [`-M`], is similar to the default reporting mode of many other read alignment tools, including [BWA].
+The default reporting mode is similar to the default reporting mode of many other read alignment tools, including [BWA].
 It is also similar to Bowtie 1's `-M` alignment mode.

 In general, when we say that a read has an alignment, we mean that it has a